Solar System Experiments in the Search for Dark Energy and Dark Matter: Solar System observables: status and credible improvements

-Terrestrial and space-assisted clock comparisons set world-leading limits over $m_\phi \sim 10^{-24}$--$10^{-15}\,\mathrm{eV}$~\cite{Hees2016,Wcislo2018}.
-Space segments such as the Atomic Clock Ensemble in Space (ACES) and future optical links measurement coherence/stability and suppress environmental noise, enabling new baselines and improving coupling reach by factors of $\sim 3$--10~\cite{Cacciapuoti2009_ACES,Delva2017_FiberSR}.
+Space segments (ACES and follow-on optical links) extend the usable integration time $T$ beyond the field coherence time $t_c$ and reduce the end-to-end instability $\sigma_y(\tau\!\lesssim\!t_c)$, so the coherence-limited stacking gain ${\rm SNR}\propto\sqrt{T/t_c}$ yields the projected $3$--$10\times$ improvement in coupling reach \cite{Cacciapuoti2009_ACES,Delva2017_FiberSR} adopted below.
 For context, Fig.~\ref{fig:solar-system-tests}(d) summarizes the normalized sensitivity to $d_e$ across $m_\phi \in [10^{-21},10^{-15}]~\mathrm{eV}$ under current and advanced link/stability assumptions.